Editorial Style Guide

 Em dashes: See Dashes.

 Emeritus: Goes after the position: professor emeritus, president emeritus.
-Emeritus is a status conferred by the University Senate.
-A retired president is not automatically granted the title of president emeritus.
-Emerita may be used, per her preference, for a woman who is the former holder of an office.
+The titles are emeritus (for men) emerita (for women) and emeriti (for more than one professor, male or female) Emeritus is a status conferred by the University Senate.
+A retired president or faculty member is not automatically granted the title of emeritus.

-Eyay e’Hunn: Kumeyaay saying meaning "My heart is good."
+Eyay e’Hunn: A Kumeyaay expression for "My heart is good."

 F